globoglobito/Python-Guide/README.md

 'Apple' in fruit  # True, but one thing, if you had apple in your nested list, it will give out FALSE

-fruit.count('Apple') # 1. but like the line above, it doesnt count nested list inside list
+fruit.count('Apple') # 1. but like the line above, it doesn’t count nested list inside list

 fruit.index('Apple',1,7) # returns position of index of the first item whose value is equal to Apple.
 You can add 2 parameters the index number to start and the index number to finish your search
 ```